Fundamental Cosmic Anisotropy and its Ramifications I: Killing vector fields and constructing their metric: Summary and conclusion

-According to the standard cosmological worldview, based on the Friedman-Lemaître-Robertson-Walker (FLRW) equations as its foundation, the universe on the largest scales adheres to the cosmological principle.
-It means that the universe is perfectly uniform, isotropic and homogeneous, on scales in the order of the Hubble radius.
-Yet, we do know that in physical reality the universe contains a rich infrastructure, reflected in the existence of density and velocity deviations whose amplitude becomes more prominent towards smaller scales.
-It is these deviations which are essential for the formation and evolution of all structure and objects in our cosmos.
-A range of recent observational studies have started to question the validity of the assumption that globally the universe is very close to perfectly isotropic and homogeneous, while the deviations represent a minor perturbation to the overall FLRW universe.
+According to the standard cosmological worldview, which is based on the FLRW equations, on the largest scales the universe should be perfectly homogeneous and isotropic, adhering to the cosmological principle.
+However, in physical reality the universe contains a rich infrastructure of imperfections, and it is these imperfections that are essential for the formation and evolution of all structure and objects in the cosmos.
+These imperfections are treated in a perturbative manner, with respect to the FLRW background.
+Recent observations, however, further increase existing tensions within this approach, prompting explorations for alternatives.

-Of fundamental significance for assessing the consequences of a universe that does not obey the cosmological principle is to establish its geometric foundation.
-In this paper we illustrate the implications for the spacetime metric once we abandon the assumption of isotropy.
-This entails a study of the metric structure implied by the specific symmetry properties of the cosmological model considered.
-In the present investigation this involves cosmologies with a perfect homogeneity, yet with a distinctly anisotropic angular structure.
-For this configuration, the corresponding homogeneous and fully anisotropic spacetime metric fits into the so-called 9-part Bianchi classification \citep[see][]{ellis_relativistic_2012}.

-The intention of the current study is to investigate the mathematical basis of the Bianchi models from the perspective of the infinitesimal isometries, or \emph{Killing vector fields} (KVFs), belonging to the metrics involved.
-Requirements on homogeneity and isotropy of a metric manifest themselves mathematically as such infinitesimal isometries.
-The resulting homogeneous, completely anisotropic metric has precisely three KVFs, which together form a Lie algebra.
-As such, the resulting Lie algebra of KVFs (Killing Lie algebra; KLA) belongs to one of Bianchi's classes I-IX.

-The approach of the current study is that of a reversal of the process.
-Given a suitable 3D Lie algebra of vector fields $\{\tensor{\xi}{_a}\}_{a=1,2,3}$ (termed a \emph{pre-KLA}), the program is to construct a metric on which those vector fields would be Killing.
-We proceeded by showing that the basis of the metric should be the frame dual to the \emph{invariant frame} (IF), i.e.\ that frame $\{\tensor{X}{_i}\}_{i=1,2,3}$ so that $[\tensor{\xi}{_a},\tensor{X}{_i}]=0$ for all $a$ and $i$.
-Expanding the $\tensor{X}{_i}$ in the $\xi$-basis, and substituting this into the commutator relation above, we infer a differential equation that is solved by the metric of characteristics.
-This yields an immediate expression for the $\tensor{X}{_i}$ in terms of $\tensor{\xi}{_a}$, albeit involving some functions that need to be determined.

-Several results are obtained and proven that expand the applicability of our method.
-Specifically, this concerns the situation in which an initial condition is provided and for which the IF is unique to the pre-KLA.
-We demonstrate that when given a pre-KLA that is not in canonical Bianchi form, the following procedure should be followed: perform a $\operatorname{GL}(3)$ operation to bring it to a canonical form, construct the IF, and then operate with the inverse $\operatorname{GL}(3)$ to get the IF belonging to the original pre-KLA.
-To complete our inventory, we calculate and tabulate for the different Bianchi classes the above relations between pre-KLA and IF.
-The results are tabulated in Table \ref{tab:forms}.